BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 $$\text{inflection point}=\frac{lm}{n}+\text{previous point}$$

 ### Segment Analysis vs. full shape analysis
 This code is developed to allow for analysis of the whole shape or only a defined angular "slice"/segment.
-0 degrees is 3 o'clock and the angle increases counterclockwise
+0 degrees is at 3 o'clock position as the ROI is displayed in MATLAB and the angle increases counterclockwise.
-To analyse the whole ROI set the inputs of theta_start to 0 and theta_end to 360 degrees.
+To analyse the whole ROI (all 360 degrees) set the inputs of theta_start to 0 and theta_end to 360 degrees.

 ## Usage
 Install **MATLAB** (version R2023B or later recommended), JAVA and add the extension **Image Processing Toolbox** by Mathworks inside MATLAB (Home > Add-Ons > search for "Image Processing Toolbox").